Seitran/ksocket/README.md

 # ksocket
 This is a kernel space BSD-style socket interface for kernel 3.19.
-It's developed from an
+It's developed from an existing project.
+Base on it, I add 3.19 kernel support and fix some bugs of it.
+Enjoy it!

 ## Information about the origin project
 ### Site